sbrisard/sbeculoos/cookiecutters/cookiecutter-cpp-lib/README.md

 ```
 /path/to/projects/myproject
-├───docs
+├───docs            # See below
 │   ├───_build
 │   ├───_static
 │   └───_templates
-├───example
+├───example         # Self-contained example to test the compilation chain
 ├───include
-│   └───myproject
+│   └───myproject   # Header files
-├───metadata
+├───metadata        # See below
 ├───python
-│   ├───pymyproject
+│   ├───pymyproject # Pybind11 bindings
-│   └───tests
+│   └───tests       # Pytest unit tests of the bindings
-├───src
+├───src             # C++ source files
-└───tests
+└───tests           # Catch2 unit tests
 ```

-### The `metadata/` subdirectory

-This directory contains a few simple text files that hold the metadata of the project
+The `metadata/` subdirectory contains a few simple text files that hold the metadata of the project

 - `author.txt`
 - `description.txt`: short description of the project